 A Breathalyzer test takes a breath sample from you and analyzes it to determine the percentage of alcohol in your bloodstream.
 In Massachusetts, if your breath test reads 0.08% blood alcohol concentration or higher, you have broken the state’s OUI law.
 A field sobriety test is not as scientific.
 It is a test of your listening skills and coordination to gauge whether or not you are intoxicated, based on a series of tests such as the One-Leg Stand, Walk-and-Turn, and Horizontal Gaze Nystagmus Test.
 Field sobriety tests are notoriously inaccurate, as a driver can fail them for physical reasons (e.g. an injury or disability) and not because of drunkenness.

 If the police officer’s assessment gives him or her enough probable cause, the officer will place you under arrest for a suspected operating under the influence offense.
 Cooperate with the arrest, but do not answer any of the officer’s questions – such as how much you have had to drink – until you have an attorney present.
 Use your right to remain silent to protect yourself from self-incrimination.
-Once you get to the police department for booking, contact an OUI defense attorney or call a friend to do so for you.
+Once you get to the police department for booking, contact an OUI defense attorney in Concord or call a friend to do so for you.
 Hiring a defense lawyer immediately is the best way to protect yourself against OUI charges.

 Attorney Spring defends OUI cases in every courthouse in Middlesex, Worcester, Norfolk, Suffolk, and Essex Counties.
 He has defended cases involving every type of scenario related to allegations of impaired driving: